michelin/suricate-widget-tester/README.md

 - The resizing and moving of the widget work as expected.

 If JavaScript libraries are defined in the `description.yml` file, they will be picked up from the `libraries` folder and injected into the DOM so that they are available for the widget.

+## Contribution

+We welcome contributions from the community!
+Before you get started, please take a look at our [contribution guide](https://github.com/michelin/suricate-widget-tester/blob/master/CONTRIBUTING.md) to learn about our guidelines and best practices.
+We appreciate your help in making Suricate a better tool for everyone.